Sharp bounds for the intersection of nodal lines with certain curves: Introduction

 which contradicts the assumption $\phi \neq 0$.

-It is noteworthy that Theorem \ref{theorem} does not make any arithmetic assumptions on the objects.
-With such assumptions, when $\gamma$ is a closed horocycle for instance, following strong results for the lower bound of the restricted $L^2$ norm is known \cite{prepare}:
+It is noteworthy that Theorem \ref{theorem} does not make any arithmetic assumptions.
+With such an assumption, when $\gamma$ is a closed horocycle for instance, the following strong result for the lower bound of the restricted $L^2$ norm is known \cite{prepare}:

 Therefore, by Lemma \ref{key}, we have the second part of Theorem \ref{theorem}.
 However, as shown in \cite{pa}, a much weaker lower bound